ahhh/GoRedShell/README.md

     	a single un:pw credential pair to use
   -credList string
-    	a username:password wordlist list, with unique un:pw combos on each line -exec string
+    	a username:password wordlist list, with unique un:pw combos on each line -method string
-    	a single command to execute when auth is successful -method string
-    	the auth mechanism to use for the brute force (winrm, ldap, or ssh) -verbose
+    	the auth mechanism to use for the brute force (winrm, ldap, vnc, or ssh) -verbose
     	verbosly send messages to the console
   -log